fizhou/cmpm-121-f25-d3-fiona/PLAN.md

 ### Steps

-- [ ] apply flyweight pattern to cells
+- [x] apply flyweight pattern to cells
 - [x] use memento pattern to preserve the state of modified cells
-- [ ] refactor token access
+- [x] refactor token access
-- [ ] change despawn behavior so model persists
+- [x] rebuild display from scratch
+- [x] make the site neater and nicer looking in style.css

 ## D3.D: Gameplay Across Real-World Space and Time